Your search results

 Ferry Crossings in British Columbia

 When it comes to coastal scenery, it’s hard to beat British Columbia.
-Take advantage of the relatively low cost of ferry rides to explore the stunning westcoast scenery.
+Take advantage of the relatively low cost of ferry rides to explore the stunning West Coast scenery.
 Keep watch for whales in the water!

-BC Ferries operate 30 different routes and you really can’t go wrong as each journey is very scenic.
+BC Ferries operate nearly 30 different routes and you really can’t go wrong as each journey is very scenic.
 Here are three we highly recommend:

 1. Horseshoe Bay Ferry Terminal